Networks & Partners

 Globally

 The Global Alliance for Maternal Mental Health (GAMMH) is a coalition of international organisations committed to improving the mental health and wellbeing of women and their children in pregnancy and the first postnatal year (the ‘perinatal period’) throughout the world.
+Worldwide, maternal depression is the most common serious health complication of maternity.
+This and other mental health problems in pregnancy and postnatally result in huge human and economic costs for this generation and the next.

 MMM is a member of the Advisory Board of the Early Childhood Peace Consortium (ECPC).
-Founded on the idea that children and families can be agents of change for peace, the objective of the ECPC is to “create an inclusive movement for peace and ssocial justice, through using evidence-informed early childhood development strategies”.
+Founded on the idea that children and families can be agents of change for peace, the objective of ECPC is to “create an inclusive movement for peace and social justice, through using evidence-informed early childhood development strategies”.

 Following its HLPF side-event on ‘Care and Education: cornerstones of sustainable and just economies’, MMM also joined the Wellbeing Economy Alliance (WEAll), a collaboration of organisations, alliances, movements and individuals working towards a wellbeing economy, delivering human and ecological wellbeing.